Leslie Frost: Early years

 Born in Orillia, Ontario, he was the son of William Sword Frost and Margaret Jane Barker.
 His father was a jeweller and mayor of Orillia; his mother was an important figure in the early days of The Salvation Army.
 He attended the University of Toronto and Osgoode Hall Law School.
-During World War I, he was an officer with "C"Company 157th Battalion (Simcoe Foresters), CEF, and served with the 20th Battalion, Queen's York Rangers in France and Belgium.
+During World War I, he was an officer with 'C' Company 157th Battalion (Simcoe Foresters), CEF, and served with the 20th Battalion (Central Ontario) in France and Belgium.
 In 1918, after being wounded, he was discharged with the rank of Captain.
 He was called to the Bar in 1921.

 In 1926, he married Gertrude Jane Carew.
 They had no children.
 The couple lived in Lindsay, Ontario, but Frost preferred his property at Pleasant Point on Sturgeon Lake north of Lindsay.
 When Frost and his brother, Cecil Gray Frost, first moved to Lindsay to establish a law practice, they rented a building at Pleasant Point that had been the community store and commuted to town by steamer.
 Frost bought the property in 1925 and, in about 1950, bought adjacent property where he built the winterized log cabin that was his refuge while he was premier and in retirement.